 There are some SUVs out there that are actually crossovers.
 For a vehicle to technically classify as an SUV it has to be a body-on-frame construction.
 Think Toyota 4Runner vs. Toyota Highlander ––similar size; different construction and capability.
 According to U.S. News and World Report, “simply put, if a vehicle is based on a truck’s platform it’s an SUV, and if it is based on a car’s platform, it’s a crossover.”

 So, because the new Kia Telluride shares underpinnings with related models like the Kia Sorento and the Kia K5, it’s technically a crossover.
 The crossover movement has allowed larger vehicles with SUV styling to use less fuel and ride smoother.
 They do lose some of their capability.
 However, for most the sacrifice is worth it.

 One of the first obvious answers to this question is the Kia Sorento, Hyundai Palisade, and Hyundai Santa Fe.
 These are all based on the same platform as the new Kia Telluride.
 While both the Palisade and Telluride are often called midsize SUVs, they are crossovers.
 The Toyota Highlander and Honda CR-V are also crossovers.

 Crossovers are not tough, truck-like SUVs.
-But they aren’t necessarily girly either.
+But that doesn’t mean they can’t still boast aggressive styling cues.
 They are versatile and there is a huge spread of options for consumers to choose from.
-Preference doesn’t have to be gendered at all.
-In fact, most buys will come don’t to what buyers need and how much they want to spend.
-We don’t recommend passing up a vehicle that fits your budget and needs just because your friend said it’s too ‘girly’ or not ‘girly’ enough.
+Car buying comes down to what buyers need and how much they want to spend.
+These days, there are plenty of rugged-looking options––even in the crossover segment.